LazyGuideJP/lazyguidejp.github.io/docs/jp-lazy-guide/setupGamingOnAndroid.md

     - I used `Artemis` instead of `Moonlight`

 - `GameSir G8 Plus`: Bluetooth, Rumble, Gyro, Hall-effect, back pedal, hotswappable
+    - Not to be confused with the Type-C non-plus version(no rumble/gyro)

     ![Android Controller](../img/android-controller.png){height=300 width=600}

 ---